-Incorporate attractive and well-marked pedestrian networks that provide connectivity and safe travel from the public rights of way and through parking areas.
+Circulation, Access, and Pedestrian Facilities Circulation Incorporate attractive and well-marked pedestrian networks that provide connectivity and safe travel from the public rights of way and through parking areas.
 Design shall reflect the need for safely mixing and separating modes (i.e. trucks, autos, transit, pedestrians and bicyclists), while enhancing the pedestrian linkages to other buildings, transit and parking areas.
+Access Provide cross-access between projects to the extent practicable to support mixed use development, active design and walkability.